Access Information for the New Theatre Oxford, August 2021

 There will be a kiosk in the foyer, where patrons can buy a range of confectionary, drinks, ice cream and additional items.
 There is also a merchandise stand, located at the end of the foyer.
 An ‘at seat’ service is available.
 Please ask a member of staff if you require this.

 The circle and balcony seating are up a number of flights of stairs.
 Please note, there is no lift up to these levels.
-There is a cloakroom located in the stalls bar, or staff can take items to the cloakroom for you, if you prefer.
+There is a cloakroom located in the Piano bar, or staff can take items to the cloakroom for you, if you prefer.

 The traditional style auditorium seats 1,785, and is an art deco design dating back to the 1930s.
 There are red flip up seats.
 In the stalls the seating is arranged in three blocks and the aisles slope down towards the stage.